 Cyberstalking

-It is one of the most dangerous forms of cyber bullying in which attackers threaten victims through social communications such as email, social media apps, and instant messengers.
-It also comprises to adults using the cyberspace to contact and meet young kids and teens for abusive aims.
+It is one of the most dangerous forms of cyberbullying in which attackers threaten victims through social communications such as email, social media apps, and instant messengers.
+It also comprises adults using cyberspace to contact and meet young kids and teens for abusive aims.

 Fraping

-It means when anyone gets ingress to your child’s social media account and then pretends as your child and post inappropriate content on their behalf.
-Parents should keep in mind that everything humiliating or posted online can never be fully gone no matter what if deleted.
+It means when anyone gets ingress to your child’s social media account and then pretends to be your child and posts inappropriate content on their behalf.
+Parents should keep in mind that everything humiliating or posted online can never be fully gone, no matter what is deleted.

 Fake Profiles

-Fake profiles can be created to hide someone’s real identity to make a child a victim of cyber bullying.
-Online bullies can use someone else email, social media platforms, and mobile phones to harass them.
+Fake profiles can be created to hide someone’s real identity to make a child a victim of cyberbullying.
+Online bullies can use someone else’s email, social media platforms, and mobile phones to harass them.

 Dissing

-It means sending or posting inappropriate information about your child online to break their reputation and their friendships.
-It also includes posting damaging photos, screenshots or videos online.
+It means sending or posting inappropriate information about your child online to damage their reputation and their friendships.
+It also includes posting damaging photos, screenshots, or videos online.

 Trickery

 It involves winning your child’s trust initially so that the secrets can be shared publicly online.
-Cyberbully will defend your child in front of others leading him into the false sense of security before sending their secret information to others.
+Cyberbullying will defend your child in front of others, leading him into a false sense of security before sending their secret information to others.

 Trolling

-It means willingly ousting someone’s response through the use of humiliation on social media apps and instant messaging apps.
-A trolley will himself encounter with your child to make them angry and tease them to get a negative response.
+It means willingly ousting someone’s response through the use of humiliation on social media and instant messaging apps.
+A trolley will encounter your child to make them angry and tease them to get a negative response.

 Cate fishing